-Term Definition Extinguishing media The type of fire extinguisher or extinguishing method appropriate for use on a specific chemical.
+Definition Definition The type of fire extinguisher or extinguishing method appropriate for use on a specific chemical.
 For example, some chemicals react violently in the presence of water, so other types of extinguishing media would be necessary to control a fire.
-Extremely Hazardous Waste (EHW) Any dangerous waste which will persist in a hazardous form for several years or more at a disposal site and in its persistent form: Presents a significant environmental hazard and may be concentrated by living organisms through a food chain or may affect the genetic makeup of human beings or wildlife.
-Is highly toxic to human beings or wildlife (LD50 Oral (rat) <50mg/kg) FDA U.S. Food and Drug Administration.
+Any dangerous waste which will persist in a hazardous form for several years or more at a disposal site and in its persistent form: Presents a significant environmental hazard and may be concentrated by living The type of fire extinguisher or extinguishing method appropriate for use on a specific chemical.
+For example, some chemicals react violently in the presence of water, so other types of extinguishing media would be necessary to control a fire.
+Any dangerous waste which will persist in a hazardous form for several years or more at a disposal site and in its persistent form: specific chemical.
+For example, some chemicals react violently in the presence of water, so other types of extinguishing media would be necessary to control a fire.
+Any dangerous waste which will persist in a hazardous form for several years or more at a disposal site and in its persistent form: more at a disposal site and in its persistent form: Presents a significant environmental hazard and may be concentrated by living organisms through a food chain or may affect the genetic makeup of human beings or wildlife.
+Is highly toxic to human beings or wildlife (LD50 Oral (rat) <50mg/kg) U.S. Food and Drug Administration.
 The federal agency which, under the provisions of the Food, Drug and Cosmetic Act, establishes requirements for the labeling of foods and drugs to protect consumers from misbranded, unwholesome, ineffective, and hazardous products.
 The FDA also regulates materials for food contact service and the conditions under which such materials are approved.
-Fibrosis Formation of fibrous tissue, as in a reparative or reactive process, in excess of amounts normally present.
-FIFRA Federal Insecticide, Fungicide, and Rodenticide Act.
+Formation of fibrous tissue, as in a reparative or reactive process, in excess of amounts normally present.
+Federal Insecticide, Fungicide, and Rodenticide Act.
 The federal legislation administered by EPA concerning control of chemicals designed to kill organisms.
 Part of the legislation requires that certain useful poisons sold to the public, such as chemical pesticides, contain labels that carry health hazard warnings to protect users.
-Flammable Describes any solid, liquid, vapor, or gas that will ignite easily and burn rapidly.
-A flammable liquid is defined by NFPA and DOT as a liquid with a flash point below $100 ^{\circ}$ F ( $37.8 ^{\circ}$ C).
-(Hazardous waste definition is less than $140 ^{\circ}$ F.) Flammable limits The minimum and maximum concentrations of a flammable gas or vapor between which ignition can occur.
+Describes any solid, liquid, vapor, or gas that will ignite easily and burn rapidly.
+A flammable liquid is defined by NFPA and DOT as a liquid with a flash point below 100 °F (37.8 °C).
+(Hazardous waste definition is less than 140 °F.) The minimum and maximum concentrations of a flammable gas or vapor between which ignition can occur.
 Concentrations below the lower flammable limit (LFL) are too lean to burn, while concentrations above the upper flammable limit (UFL) are too rich.
 All concentrations between LFL and UFL are in the flammable range, and special precautions are needed to prevent ignition or explosion.
-Flash point The temperature at which a liquid will give off enough flammable vapor to ignite.
+The temperature at which a liquid will give off enough flammable vapor to ignite.
 There are multiple ways to test the flash point.